sklinkert/at/README.md

 ![Terminal output](docs/backtest-equity-curve.png)

-You can use **histdata.com** prices for backtestings.
+You can use Coinbase and **histdata.com** prices for backtestings.
 Check [cmd/import-histdata](https://github.com/sklinkert/at/tree/master/cmd/import-histdata) for more.

 ## Contribution